Central Europe launches new austerity drive

 The region’s three independent central banks (Slovakia and the Baltic states are in the Eurozone) were the first in the EU to raise rates – and to much higher levels than in Western Europe – and have so far been very reluctant to start to lower them.

-Only the Hungarian National Bank – which was the first in the EU to raise rates in April 2022 – has begun loosening, by reducing the interest rate on the one-day quick deposits offered at daily tenders by 100bp to 17% last month.
+Only the Hungarian National Bank (MNB) – which was the first in the EU to raise rates in April 2022 – has begun loosening, by reducing the interest rate on the one-day quick deposits offered at daily tenders by 100bp to 17% last month.

-The Czech central bank, which has held its key rate at 7% for a year, had been expected to start cutting rates this summer but now the speculation is over a move in the other direction, after a knife-edge 4:3 vote to hold the key rate at 7%, with hawks pushing for a rise.
-Most analysts now expect a rate cut only at the end of the year.
+The Czech central bank, which has held its key rate at 7% for a year, had been anticipated to start cutting rates this summer but now the speculation is over a move in the other direction, after a knife-edge 4:3 vote to hold the key rate at 7%, with hawks pushing for a rise.
+Most analysts now forecast a rate cut only at the end of the year.

 Poland’s central bank has kept its reference interest rate at 6.75% – a 20-year high – since September, and appears deeply divided over whether to begin loosening at the end of this year or to postpone it even longer.

 The IMF has signalled caution and has even suggested some central banks should consider further raises.
-“Countries with independent central banks will need to keep a tight policy stance—and possibly tighten further if inflation remains sticky,” Georgieva said in her speech this week.
+“Countries with independent central banks will need to keep a tight policy stance – and possibly tighten further if inflation remains sticky,” Georgieva said in her speech this week.

 Getting the balance right